 ABOUT FINDING COMMON GROUND 2.0

-What will the tour include?
+What did the tour include?

-After a full day of tours, participants will have the option to stay overnight in Camrose, or be returned to their vehicles to return home.
 The second day will be much like the first; exploring and discussing our energy systems, as well as gaining experience in sharing your thoughts and ideas about the project and topics with others.